Autoradiography of

 a class of techniques in which biomolecules are

-labelled with radioisotopes such that their
+labelled with radioisotopes, such that their

 Radioisotopes such as 14C, 32P,

-35S emit radiation that exposes
+and 35S emit radiation that exposes

 photographic or X-Ray film.
 Substitution of 32P

-into the backbone of DNA, or 35S
+into the phosphate backbone of DNA, or 35S

-into the sulfur-containing amino acids allows
+into the sulfur-containing amino acids of protein

-labelled protein molecules to be detected.
+allows labelled molecules to be detected.

 In the particular